kalkspace/getraenkekasse-tablet-setup/README.md

 Adjust the IP in `inventory.ini`.
 Be sure to check public_hostname.
 For local development use "localhost".
 Otherwise "getraenkekasse.kalk.space".

-`ansible-playbook tablet.yml -v -i inventory.ini --ask-pass -K --vault-password-file ~/.kalkspace_ansible_vault_pass`
+`ansible-playbook tablet.yml -v --ask-pass -K`

 ## Post work